 The CARB-X portfolio is the world’s largest early development portfolio addressing drug-resistant bacteria.
 In the three years since its launch, CARB-X has funded 47 projects, for a total obligation of over $135 million.
 Of those, five projects have graduated from the portfolio – four of which are currently in clinical development.
 In addition to today’s active portfolio, 12 projects did not progress, generally due to scientific findings and difficulty raising capital to meet cost share requirements.
 Expanding the diversity of scientific approaches in the portfolio continues to be a major focus in the coming year.

 Download the full report here.

-This annual report is supported by the Cooperative Agreement Number IDSEP160030 from ASPR/BARDA and awards from Wellcome Trust, and the German Federal Ministry of Education and Research, as administrated by CARB-X. The content is solely the responsibility of the authors and does not necessarily represent the official views of the Department of Health and Human Services Office of the Assistant Secretary for Preparedness and Response, other funders, or CARB-X.
+This annual report is supported by the Cooperative Agreement Number IDSEP160030 from ASPR/BARDA and awards from Wellcome Trust, and the German Federal Ministry of Education and Research, as administrated by CARB-X. The content is solely the responsibility of the authors and does not necessarily represent the official views of the Department of Health and Human Services Administration for Strategic Preparedness and Response, other funders, or CARB-X.

 About BARDA and NIAID